 It is unlawful to employ an alien who cannot legally work in the United States.
 When you hire a household employee to work for you on a regular basis, you and the employee must each complete part of the Immigration and Naturalization Service (INS) Form I-9, Employment Eligibility Verification.
 You must verify that the employee is either a U.S. citizen or an alien who can legally work and you must keep Form I-9 for your records.
-You can get the form and the INS Handbook for Employers by calling 1-800-755-0777.
+You can get the form and the INS Handbook for Employers by calling 1-800-375-5283, or by visiting the INS Web Site at www.ins.usdoj.gov.